matsengrp/sumrep/README.md

 * `ExampleComparisonWithoutPartis.R` loads pre-computed annotations, so that `partis` need not be installed, and shows how to compare these observed and simulated annotations datasets with the `compareRepertoires` function.

 ##
-Please let us know if you run into any other installation issues not addressed above!
+Please submit an issue if you encounter a problem not addressed above!